linearalgebrayhz/FDNeRF/README.md

 pip install mmcv-full==1.3.9 -f https://download.openmmlab.com/mmcv/dist/cu110/torch1.7.0/index.html
 ```

 There are some packages that are not included in the `environment.yml` file.
-Perhaps the author forget about them.
+Perhaps the author forgot about them.
 You can install them using the following command:
 ```bash
 pip install skimage lpips openpyxl dlib imageio-ffmpeg
 ```